 To be eligible to take part in the programme, when the programme runs, you must be either:

-The successful candidate must also be a BOA member when the programme runs to be eligible to take part (you may still apply without BOA membership, but will need to apply if successful.
+The successful candidate must be a BOA member when the programme runs to be eligible to take part (you may still apply without BOA membership, but will need to apply if successful.
 You must be a BASS member upon application)

 Please download the Main BOA Future Leaders Programme application form, provide your CV and complete the Equality and Diversity Monitoring form.
 Send your completed application to firstname.lastname@example.org